-REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
+NOTE: Do not cover your outdoor heating and cooling systems with a tarp.
 This could actually cause more damage, including not allowing the air conditioner to air out completely and remove moisture, possibly causing rust or other damage.

-For a full air conditioning inspection and safety check, call Chief/Bauer Service Experts today and we’ll make sure your AC system is running safely and efficiently.
+For a full air conditioning inspection and safety check, call Chief/Bauer Service Experts today and we’ll make sure your AC system is operating safely and efficiently.
 Help keep your loved ones safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.